This is an accordion element with a series of buttons that open and close related content panels.

 What is Advanced Standing, and How is it Determined?

-Advanced Standing means an applicant has obtained exemptions from the first year of the Full-Time Program or first two years in the Part-Time Program).
-To qualify, the applicant must have completed a BSW degree from a CSWE accredited program within five years from the academic year of graduation to the academic year of enrollment and who earned a grade of B (3.0) or better in comparable generalist courses and field and a grade of C or better in statistics.
+Advanced Standing means an applicant has obtained exemptions from the MSW generalist courses (first year of the Full-Time Program or first two years in the Part-Time Program).
+To qualify, the applicant must have completed a BSW degree from a CSWE accredited program within five years from the academic year of graduation to the academic year of enrollment and have earned a grade of B (3.0) or better in comparable generalist courses and field and a grade of C or better in statistics.
 Advanced Standing is determined after you have been accepted to the MSW Program.

 Dual or Double Degrees